open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-models.md

 ## 4. Dual Licensing

 Dual licensing involves offering the software under both an open source license and a proprietary license.
 Businesses can use the open source version freely, while those requiring additional features or support can purchase the proprietary version.
+Explore the [dual licensing approach](https://www.license-token.com/wiki/dual-licensing-approach) for more information.

 **Pros:**
 - Generates revenue while maintaining an open source presence.